JPAS-SED-Fitiing-Challenge/Challenge/README.md

 Fluxes units are erg/s cm^2 A and the format is two lines per galaxy, one with the values and the second with the errors .
 There are measurements in 71 filters (the order is listed in filters.dat).
-We have generated synthetic spectra with different SFH, metallicities, extinction, and signal-to-noise.
+We have generated synthetic spectra with different SFH, metallicities, extinction (using Cardelli et al. 1998), and signal-to-noise.
 We expect you to give us, as an output:

 (1) Mean age and metallicitiy (weighted with light and mass if possible).